pewpewnotes/pewpewnotes.github.io/index.md

   * [resize loopback file](resize-loopback-file.md) -- Resize the Loopback files
   * [UbuntuFixes](UbuntuFixes.md) -- Ubuntu related fixes or annoying issues
   * [ubutntu_fixing](ubutntu_fixing.md) -- Ubuntu fixes but in more depth

+## Closing Note
+I’m still evolving, still learning, and still sharpening the tools—both literal and metaphorical—that define my craft.
+This profile is not a finished story, but a snapshot of my trajectory: a journey shaped by curiosity, discipline, and an appetite for understanding the world at every layer.